Bi-Lagrangian structures and Teichm\"uller theory: Background on Teichmüller theory

-In general, this map can be somewhat corrupt: one would like to say that it is a local homeomorphism but that is not always true, see \autoref{remark:holonomy} below.
-However, we shall see that it is well-behaved for the geometries that we consider in this paper.
+One expects the holonomy map to be a local homeomorphism, but this can fail in some instances, see \autoref{remark:holonomy}.
+However, we shall see that it is the case for the geometries considered in this paper.